hydrotian/notebook/_posts/2019-04-08-Unix-environment-setup.md

 To fix this, I modified the `.bashrc.ext` file in the home directory (The system doesn't allow you to change the `.bashrc` file).

-I added three lines at the bottom of this file:
+## Three lines added at the bottom of this file

 ##### let the ls showing the color scheme automatically
 ```bash